MicrosoftDocs/Viva/Viva/glint/setup/patient-safety-survey.md

 ms.service: viva
 ms.subservice: viva-glint
 ms.localizationpriority: high
-ms.date: 02/21/2024
+ms.date: 02/22/2024
 ---

-# Set up a Viva Glint Patient Safety survey
+# Set up a Microsoft Viva Glint Patient Safety survey

-Many healthcare customers move to the Viva Glint patient safety survey to assess and improve their patient safety culture.
+Many healthcare customers use the Viva Glint Patient Safety Survey to assess and improve their patient safety culture.
 It is approved as a reliable measure of patient culture by Leapfrog's expert panel and is among the most succinct Leapfrog-approved safety surveys currently available.
 Seamlessly integrated with Viva Glint, patient safety survey insights are designed to get to healthcare leaders in real-time.

+## Submitting the Viva Glint Patient Safety Survey for Leapfrog certification

+To submit the survey to Leapfrog for certification, it must include the 16 Leapfrog approved items in ths *exact* order:
+1.Modeling
+1.Communication
+1.Root Cause
+1.Learn From Mistakes
+1.Change Willingness
+1.Just Response
+1.Exchange
+1.Resources
+1.Training
+1.Teamwork
+1.Ownership
+1.Voice
+1.Psychological Safety
+1.Recognition
+1.Safety Habits
+1.Safety Referral

+There are also two optional but recommended scaled items, and two comment items which can be included:
+17. Employee Safety
+1. eSat
+1. Safety Start Doing
+1. Safety Stop Doing

+> [!NOTE]
+> The overall patient safety outcome items (i.e., Referral and Habits) are moved to the end of the survey; previously they were the first items asked.

-## Launch the patient safety survey
+## Launch the Microsoft Viva Glint Patient Safety Survey

 Access the template from the **Configure** symbol on your Viva Glint admin dashboard.
 Select **+ New Survey** and then select the **Patient Safety Survey** card.